ayende/samples.properties/README.md

 Here is an example of the Telegram Bot that integrate into this application

+> ### 🤖 Chat With Your Property Bot
+> **Talk to:** `$YOUR_BOT_ID` on Telegram (replace with your bot’s handle).
+Try prompts like:
+> - "What were my utility charges last month?"
+> - "What’s my balance right now?"
+> - "Can you charge my card for pending rent?"
+> - "I need maintenance to fix a leaky faucet."
+>   - Add a photo for context (e.g., [`plumbing-problem-pic.jpg`](plumbing-problem-pic.jpg))
+> - "Any open service requests still pending?"
+>
+> The bot can pull your balances, charge your saved card, open and track service requests, and even process any photos you send.
+Pair these with the screenshots below to see the experience.

 ## 🚀 Core Features

 *   **AI-Powered Renter Assistant:** A Telegram bot that acts as a property agent, allowing renters to report issues, check balances, and pay rent using natural language.